Cartridges

 How It Works

-Its long, narrow contact surface sits deeper in the groove and distributes pressure over a larger area, significantly reducing record wear.
+Its long, narrow contact surface sits deeper in the groove and distributes pressure over a larger area, which reduces record wear compared with elliptical and conical shapes.

 Sound Characteristics